A lesson I have learned the hard way too many times. My

 think lawn care should be the same every year?
 These early

 cool, rainy days of June are NOT normal.
-Zoysia grass is not reacting like it should, some weeds and
+Zoysia grass is not reacting like it should,

 insects are hanging on, but some are slower to develop.